 Thanks for visiting this site if you’ve come here after viewing “Watada, Resister” on YouTube or MySpace.
-If not, click on the video to see the first part of what’s billed as “The historic meeting of young Lt.
+Click on the video screen to see what’s billed as “The historic meeting of young Lt.
 Ehren Watada, who refused to deploy to Iraq, and WW2 resisters.”

 As Yosh says in his prepared statement, the judge in his case in 1944 ruled that the 63 young Heart Mountain boys could not raise the unconstitutionality of mass incarceration as a defense in their trial for draft resistance.
 The jury could only rule on whether or not they failed to report for induction, and convicted the lot.